Associate Professor (on leave)

 Work E-mail: suzanne.bouclin@uOttawa.ca

-She has worked with national non-profit organizations as Director of the Language Rights Program for the Court Challenges Program of Canada, Executive Director of the National Associations Active in Criminal Justice (NAACJ), and Research / Analyst with the National Association of Women in the Law (NAWL).
-She has been a member of the Women's Legal Education and Action Fund's (LEAF) Legal Committee, Board Member of the Canadian Law and Society Association (CLSA), Board Member of the Independent Filmmakers Cooperative of Ottawa (IFCO).
-She is currently a member of the Canadian Journal of Poverty Law's Editorial Committee.
+Her career trajectory from practice to academia includes articling for a boutique constitutional litigation firm in Toronto and working with national non-profit organizations in the following capacities: Director of the Language Rights Program for the Court Challenges Program of Canada; Executive Director of the National Associations Active in Criminal Justice (NAACJ); and Research/Analyst with the National Association of Women in the Law (NAWL).
+Her volunteer work and community activism was recognized by her peers in 2014 with the Faculty of Law’s Community Service Award.
+She has been a member of the Women's Legal Education and Action Fund's (LEAF) Legal Committee, as well as a board member of both the Canadian Law and Society Association (CLSA), and the Independent Film Collective of Ottawa.
+She is also currently a board member for the Canadian Film Institute and sits on the Canadian Journal of Poverty Law's Editorial Committee.

 - "YouTube and Muslim Women’s Legal Subjectivities" (2013) Oñati Socio-Legal Series [online], Vol 3 (7), 1158-1183.

-- “Women’s Suffrage: A Cinematic Study” in Literature, History of Ideas, Images and Society, Special Issue Equal Rights: Myth or Reality in contemporary English-speaking Societies? (forthcoming 2014)
+- “Women’s Suffrage: A Cinematic Study”, Literature, History of Ideas, Images and Society, Special Issue: Equality Rights – Myth or Reality in Contemporary English-Speaking Societies, 2014, volume 12, number 7, online < http://lisa.revues.org/6918 >.

 - “Une analyse de la règlementation des personnes itinérantes selon une perspective pothienne” (2013) Canadian Journal of Women and the Law 25(1), 1-30 (with J Pastora Sala).